 Cnidarians are characterized by a tremendous diversity in lifecycles, morphology, and development.
 Some cnidarian species lead a sessile benthic lifestyle, while others are pelagic and inhabit the open water column.
-Many cnidarian life cycles are complex; they may include several life stages and alternating sessile (e.g. the polyp) and pelagic (e.g. the medusa) forms (Figs. 2 and 3).
+Many cnidarian life cycles are complex; they may include several life stages and alternating sessile (e.g., the polyp) and pelagic (e.g., the medusa) forms (Figs. 2 and 3).
 Sexual reproduction is often restricted to a particular stage within a life cycle, and this is usually the only stage at which the sexual identity of the organism can be determined by researchers.
 This limitation complicates the assessment of sexual identity in stages where primary (gametes) or secondary (gonadal structures) sexual characters are absent (Campbell, 1974).

-Gamete-containing structures are commonly referred to as a gonad, even though they are not distinctorgans, as found in other animals, instead arising in unspecialized regions as an individual reaches sexual maturity (Campbell, 1974).
-Gonads are often morphologically distinct (for andgonophores of opposite sexes example, Nawrocki and Cartwright, 2013).
-Members of the cubozoan family Tripedaliidae, for example, presentgonadal dimorphism, and include the only known cnidarians to display complex courtship behavior (Lewis and Long, 2005; Bentlage et al., 2010).
+Gamete-containing structures are commonly referred to as a gonad, even though they are not distinct organs, as found in other animals, instead arising in unspecialized regions as an individual reaches sexual maturity (Campbell, 1974).
+Gonads and gonophores of opposite sexes are often morphologically distinct (e.g., Nawrocki and Cartwright, 2013).
+Members of the cubozoan family Tripedaliidae, for example, present gonadal dimorphism, and include the only known cnidarians to display complex courtship behavior (Lewis and Long, 2005; Bentlage et al., 2010).
 Sexual dimorphisms that go beyond differences in reproductive structures are, to our knowledge, absent within Cnidaria.

 In addition to sexual reproduction, most cnidarians can also reproduce asexually.
 The diverse mechanisms by which genetically identical individuals are generated include fission, laceration, budding, and parthenogenesis (Fautin, 2002; Bocharova and Kozevich, 2011).
-Analogous to examples in the plant world, individuals resulting from sexual reproduction have been termed "genets", while asexually produced individuals have been termed "ramets"(see the Terms Used Throughout This Review sidebar) (Heyward and Collins, 1985; Karlson, 1991).
-Asexual reproduction in cnidarians may result in either a collection of solitary clones (e.g. sea anemones and Hydra) or a colony of physically attachedclones (e.g. corals, Hydractinia,andClytia) (Figs. 2 and 3).
+Analogous to examples in the plant world, individuals resulting from sexual reproduction have been termed "genets," while asexually produced individuals have been termed "ramets" (see the Terms Used Throughout This Review sidebar) (Heyward and Collins, 1985; Karlson, 1991).
+Asexual reproduction in cnidarians may result in either a collection of solitary clones (e.g., sea anemones and Hydra) or a colony of physically attached clones (e.g., corals, siphonophores, Hydractinia, and Clytia) (Figs. 2 and 3).
 In the latter case, the budding process is not followed by separation, and thus a colony of genetically identical clones, or zooids, is formed.